 In bars and at all-inclusive resorts it is appropriate to tip the equivalent of one dollar per drink, or 10 to 15% of the total.

-Depending on the hotel class and quality of service received, you should tip from 20 to 50 pesos per night.
+A bellhop who assists you with your luggage and shows you to your room should be tipped between 25 and 50 pesos.
+Depending on the hotel class and quality of service received, you should tip the housekeeping staff from 20 to 50 pesos per night.
 If your room is particularly messy, tip more.
 It's best to tip on a daily basis and not on the last day of your stay as it may not be the same person who cleans your room every day.

 Guides and Drivers